 Leonard Schlesinger is a management professional and renown author in the field of change management.
+He is especially known for the Six change approaches, which he developed with John P. Kotter, to minimize resistance to change in organizations.

 Biography Leonard Schlesinger